 complex consists of a series of closely spaced

-Sphagnum palustre L (Sphagnaceae) is one of the most common, and most abundant sphagnum mosses in central and northern Florida.
-Outside of the state, it extends into to the boreal zone of Canada, and contributes to the massive sphagnum bogs found there.
+Sphagnum recurvum P. Beauv.
+(Sphagnaceae) is one of the most common, and most abundant sphagnum mosses in central and northern Florida.
+Outside of the state, it occurs throughout eastern North America as far north as Newfoundland.

 Sphagnum species are notoriously difficult to identify, however, and it is probably safe to say that only Sphagnum specialists can use the technical keys to identify a specimen, and even then there is uncertainty and disagreement.
 The characters that distinguish particular species, and even whole groups of species, are anatomical in nature, requiring specialized skills to view and interpret.

-On a local level, however, particularly in Florida, there are typically only a few species in an area, occupying slightly different habitats, and differing in the size, shape, and coloration of the leafy shoots.
 25 species are presently known to occur in Florida, 18 of which extend into central Florida.
-Few extend much further south than Hillsborough and Polk Counties, but P. palustre reaches its southern limit in Highlands County.
+Few extend much further south than Hillsborough and Polk Counties, but P. recurvum reaches its southern limit in Highlands County.
 These numbers and distributions are only approximate, as the herbarium records involved have not all been verified by specialists.
 Additional collecting will also add to our knowledge of the distributions of species.

-An extensive colony of Sphagnum palustre near the Hillsborough River, occurring in a flat
+An extensive colony of Sphagnum recurvum near the Hillsborough River, occurring in a flat

-Sphagnum palustre is distinguished from other species in Hillsborough County by its larger shoot size, and the distinctive shape of its terminal cluster of branches.
+Sphagnum recurvum is distinguished from other species in Hillsborough County by its larger shoot size, and the distinctive rounded shape of its terminal cluster of branches.
 It also occurs, in our area, in a unique habitat zone: in relatively flat, continuously wet zones, such as a seepage area, which is neither often flooded nor completely desiccated.
-S. palustre produces sporangia in the Fall.
+S. recurvum rarely produces sporangia in Florida.